marenbor/ml_project_flight_delays/Project_README.md

 # Flight Delay Prediction Project
 This project aims to predict flight delays using machine learning techniques.
+We used the Zindi challenge "Predicting flight delays for Tunisair".

 ## Project Structure
 - `data/` - Contains the dataset files (`Train.csv`, `Test.csv`, etc.).
-- `models/` - Stores trained models.
+- `models/` - Stores trained models including evaluation and error analysis.
-- `notebooks/` - Jupyter Notebooks for EDA, preprocessing, modeling, and evaluation.
+- `notebooks/` - Jupyter Notebooks for EDA, data cleaning and feature engineering.
-- `scripts/` - Python scripts for preprocessing, model training, and evaluation.
-- `docs/` - Documentation, reports, and presentation files.
+- `docs/` - Presentation

 ## Uses
-1. Used `notebooks/01_data_exploration.ipynb` to explore data.
+1. Used `notebooks/00_EDA_Parya/Maren.ipynb` to explore data.
-2. Used `notebooks/02_data_cleaning_preprocessing.ipynb` to clean and preprocess data.
+2. Used `notebooks/01_data_cleaning.ipynb` to clean and preprocess data.
+3. Used `notebooks/02_feature_engineering.ipynb` to create new features especially encode categorial features.
+The `notebooks/02_feature_engineering_classifier.ipynb` is created for the CatBoost classification model.
-3. Trained a baseline model in `notebooks/03_baseline_model.ipynb`.
+5. Trained a baseline model in `models/baseline_model.ipynb`.
-4. Experimented with advanced models in `notebooks/04_advanced_models.ipynb`.
+6. Experimented with advanced models in `models/LightGBM.ipynb`, `models/CatBoost.ipynb` and `models/XGBoost.ipynb`
-5. Evaluated model performance in `notebooks/05_model_evaluation.ipynb`.
+7. Evaluated model performance in the corresponding model files.
-6. Trained the final model in `notebooks/06_final_model_training.ipynb`.
+8. Choosed the final model with the best RMSE.
-7. Generated predictions for submission in `notebooks/07_submission_generation.ipynb`.

 ## Contributors in alphabetical order
 - Eva
 - Jonas
 - Maren
 - Parya